Bhargavikonda15/M1_Project/1_Requirements/Readme.md

  For the users to be able to use this system, they have to enter username and password which they have created before and been saved in the database in the Login page.
 The user might be a customer or an Admin also.
 *Inputs: Username and password.
 * Outputs: The system will state whether inputs are correct or not.

-### Check balance:
-### Definition:
-This module preserves the knowledge of the balance of a given account. we can check the balance as per our need .
-* Inputs: Username and password.
-* Outputs: The system will show the balance of user

 ### Adding fund and withdraw amount:
 ### Definition :